-We plan to rely on CROs to conduct our planned first-in-human Phase 1/2 clinical trial programs for CFT7455 and CFT8634 and our other clinical trials as we currently do not plan to independently conduct clinical trials of our other product candidates.
+We are relying on CROs to conduct our ongoing first-in-human Phase 1/2 clinical trial programs for CFT7455 and plan to rely on CROs to conduct our planned first-in-human 1/2 clinical trial programs for CFT8634 and CFT8919 and our other clinical trials as we currently do not plan to independently conduct clinical trials of our other product candidates.
 Our agreements with these CROs might terminate for a variety of reasons, including a failure to perform by the third parties.
 If we were ever to need to enter into alternative arrangements, we would experience delays in our product development activities.